az-neo/auto-backup-folder-to-S3/README.md

 Setup Guide
 --------------
+1. Run the `composer install` for installing the AWS-PHP-SDK
-1. Set the destination folder path to watch @`$watcher.Path` variable and set the log file destination folder @`Add-content` Section in StartMonitoring.ps1 file.
+2. Set the destination folder path to watch @`$watcher.Path` variable and set the log file destination folder @`Add-content` Section in StartMonitoring.ps1 file.
 Also, Please set time delay on the `sleep X`  at the bottom of the code.
-2. In `app\config.php` file edit with your aws public key and private secret key.
+3. In `app\config.php` file edit with your aws public key and private secret key.
-3. In `index.php` file on your `s3->putObject` section given the S3 bucket name.
+4. In `index.php` file on your `s3->putObject` section given the S3 bucket name.
-4. Run the `task.bat` on windows task scheduler.
+5. Edit & Run the `task.bat` file on windows task scheduler.

 Contributors
 ----------------